LoraMS/Node.js-Express.js/SummerPhotos/README.md

 2. Regular user
   -	can post publication
 	- can rate publication
   -	can add publication to favorite
+  -	can delete own publication
   -	can write comments
-3. User is admin of its own publication
+3. Admin
   - can delete publication
   - can create guide
   - can delete guide